MarcStan/email-relay/Readme.md

 # Sendgrid based EmailRelay

-Send & receive emails via an azure function.
+Send & receive emails via an azure function (no mail package required!).

 Processes the Sendgrid Inbound Parse webhook to make it work.

 # Motivation